kdruken/nci-checker/README.md

 `$ python nci-checker.py --dir <directory>`

 The default number of python multiprocesses is np = 8 but will automatically detect if less are needed.
 To specify a larger number use the ‘--np’ option followed by desired number.

-To save the report, use the ‘--brief’ or ‘--log’ options.
-The latter will produce a full report including individual file CF-Compliance outputs.
+**To save reports:**

+Add the `--log` or `--brief` flags.
+The `--log` will append the report with the CF and metadata information from each individual file scanned while `--brief` will save just the summary report.

+`$ python nci-checker.py --dir <directory> --log`